otherJL0/icewatch/README.md

 source .venv/bin/activate
 ```

-To verify that your environment was set up correctly, try to run `icewatch` with `uv`:
+Verify that your environment was set up correctly by running `icewatch` with `uv`:

 ```bash
 uv run icewatch --help